top of page

 Factors That Affect Skylight Installation Costs

 Skylight installation costs depend on more than just the window itself.
-The type of skylight, roof structure, and any additional work required all play a role in the final price.
-Below, we break down the biggest cost factors so you know exactly what to budget for.
+Factors like the skylight type, roof structure, and additional work required can significantly affect the final price.
+Here’s a breakdown of the biggest cost factors so you can budget more effectively:

 1️⃣ Skylight Type & Size

 The size and style of your skylight will significantly impact costs.
-Larger skylights require more materials and labour, while premium brands like Velux come with higher price tags but better energy efficiency.
-Fixed skylights (non-opening) are the most affordable, whereas vented and electric models add functionality but increase costs.
+Larger skylights require more materials and labour, while premium brands like Velux come with higher price tags but offer superior energy efficiency.
+Fixed skylights (non-opening) are the most affordable, while vented and electric models offer added functionality but increase the overall cost.

 2️⃣ Roof Type & Complexity